James Wilson (revolutionary)

-James Wilson (3 September 1760 – 30 August 1820), commonly known as "Purly Wilson," was a Scottish revolutionary, born in the parish of Avondale in Scotland, a prominent figure in the Radical movement seeking electoral reform.
+James Wilson (3 September 1760 – 30 August 1820), commonly known as "Purly Wilson", was a Scottish revolutionary, born in the parish of Avondale in Scotland, a prominent figure in the Radical movement seeking electoral reform.
 He was a weaver from the town of Strathaven in Lanarkshire, but as the Industrial Revolution affected the weaving trade he had to find alternative work.

-A free-thinking man, he was sceptical of religion and disliked the government of the day.
+A free-thinking man, he was skeptical of religion and disliked the government of the day.
 He read Thomas Paine's Rights of Man and started to become active in lobbying for political reform.
-When the Society of the Friends of the People was formed by a group of Whigs he joined the Strathaven branch, although he doesn't appear to have been extremely active initially.

-However, when it became clear that the local nobleman, the Duke of Hamilton, objected to the aims of the Friends of the People, many members withdrew and Wilson became more active in trying to maintain the local society.
+When the Society of the Friends of the People was formed by a group of Whigs, he joined the Strathaven branch, although he does not appear to have been especially active initially; but when it became clear that the local nobleman, the Duke of Hamilton, objected to the aims of the Friends of the People, many members withdrew and Wilson became more active in trying to maintain the local society.

 The Friends of the People eventually folded across the country, but Wilson maintained his Radical reformist activities.
 In the aftermath of the Napoleonic Wars many returning soldiers faced unemployment.
 In such an environment the scope for radical activity was ripe.

 In 1816 some 40,000 people assembled near Glasgow to demand an improvement to their social and political conditions.
-In 1817 the first edition of the satirical reformist publication, The Black Dwarf was published and Wilson and his Radical colleagues would read this at their continued meetings.
+In 1817 the first edition of the satirical reformist publication The Black Dwarf was published and Wilson and his Radical colleagues would read this at their continued meetings.